 By Ahmed Abbas

-The operator of the plane, Metrojet, blamed “external factors” for the plane crash, saying neither human error nor technical failure could have been the cause.
+The owners of the crashed A-321 Metrojet plane blamed an “external force” for the crash in Sinai.
+Company officials said that neither human error nor technical failure could have caused the crash.

 Meanwhile, Egyptian Pilot Adham Hassan believes that the Russian company is simply refraining from taking responsibility.
 “The company is not an investigation point, and they don’t have any information about what could have exactly happened,” said Hassan.

 He added that the sudden acceleration from the acute drop of 6,000 feet in only one minute could have been the reason why the pilot did not have the time to report anything.
 “Imagine yourself falling down with a speed of 650 km/h, can you think of anything?
 This acceleration would kill any human being due to the pressure change,” he said.

 Russian news agency Interfax quoted on Tuesday officials in Cairo as saying that “there was a sudden emergency situation on board which took the crew by surprise, and the pilots did not have time to send a distress signal”.

 Hassan said he can also guess from photos of the crash site that the sudden drop began with the sudden separation of tail components (rudder, vertical stabiliser, horizontal stabiliser).
 He believes that only a rickety fuselage or an explosion from the inside could have led to this separation.

 A Middle East analyst on Sinai, Zack Gold, dismissed the claims of a terrorist attack from Sinai, saying that it is clear that the “State of Sinai” militant group does not possess the capability of targeting a plane at this altitude.